Eliesa Katoa

-Eliesa Katoa (born 03 January 2000) is a Tongan professional rugby league footballer who plays as a forward for the Melbourne Storm in the National Rugby League and at international level.
+Eliesa Katoa (born 3 January 2000) is a Tongan professional rugby league footballer who plays as a forward for the Melbourne Storm in the National Rugby League and at international level.

 Early life

 Katoa was born and raised in the village of Koulo in the Ha'apai group of islands of Tonga, he then moved to New Zealand to take up a scholarship at Tamaki College, Auckland in 2017 playing rugby union.
 He was then signed by the New Zealand Warriors.

 Playing career

 Katoa made his NRL debut in round 1 of the 2020 NRL season for the New Zealand Warriors against Newcastle Knights starting from the bench, in the club's 20–0 loss.
 He had only played 13 games of rugby league in his life before making his debut.

 Katoa scored his first try in the Warriors' 18–0 win over the St. George Illawarra Dragons in round 3 of the 2020 season.
 Katoa was one of a few Warriors players who were initially not allowed to travel back to New Zealand during the height of the COVID-19 pandemic in 2020.

 He was released from his Warriors contract in 2022 to join the Melbourne Storm in 2023 on a two-year contract.

 After impressing during the 2023 NRL preseason challenge, Katoa made his Melbourne Storm debut against the Parramatta Eels in round 1 of the 2023 NRL season, and was presented with his debut jersey (cap 226).
 He would play his 50th NRL match in round 4 of the 2023 season.
 Katoa played 21 games for Melbourne in the 2023 NRL season as the club finished third on the table.
 Katoa played in Melbourne's preliminary final loss against Penrith.

 Katoa played a total of 25 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Katoa played in Melbourne's 2024 NRL Grand Final loss against Penrith.
 Katoa played 26 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

 On 18 November 2025, following his return to Melbourne from an Auckland Hospital after recovering from his surgery, Katoa was officially ruled out for the entire 2026 season.
 Storm CEO Justin Rodski confirmed that Katoa would continue his recovery at home and would take no part in pre-season training or the entire 2026 season.
+On 30 November 2025, Katoa released a statement via his social media saying he 'will be back' on the field in the future and he was recovering well.
+On 7 January 2026 two months after his surgery, Katoa was seen with the Storm training group running with the team during a pre season session, Storm director of football Frank Ponissi reiterated that Katoa had been ruled out for the 2026 season, but was allowed to join the group for training.